 VI.
 Suspensions Pending a Contested Case Hearing

 The President shall have authority to suspend a student or employee pending a contested case hearing.
-Grounds and procedures for interim suspension of a student are set forth in Policy 540 Student Conduct.
-Grounds and procedures for suspension of employees are set forth in Policy 851 Disciplinary Policy for Administrative and Classified Personnel.
+See Policy 540 Student Conduct; Policy 851 Disciplinary Policy for Administrative and Classified Personnel; and Policy 204 Tenure

 Forms: none.